Landing Page Design and Machine Learning: The Future of Web Design

 Machine learning is a type of artificial intelligence that has lately taken a hold of the digital marketing landscape.
 Down to its basic core, it’s mostly a complex system that analyzes and interprets huge amounts of data.

-According to its programming, it will then use this data to perform certain functions, often with the goal of improving customer experience by creating the best landing page design.
+According to its programming, it will then use this data to perform certain functions, often with the goal of improving customer experience by creating the best landing page templates.

 In this post, we’ll be taking a closer look at how machine learning is being used in landing page design today, and how it will shape the future of online experience as we know it.